animo/minor-blockchain-2020/docs/week-6/tokens-and-ipfs.md

-# Week 6: Tokens
+# Week 6: Tokens And IPFS

 ## Smart Contracts

-- Gamification Use case// TODO

 Generally a token is a representation of something.
 If you receive a voucher for a free hamburger at MCDonalds that voucher represents the free burger.
 Your diploma is a representation of the education you've received an you often collect tokens in games as a representation of how well you are doing.